Odjit/KindredArenas/README.md

 ![](logo.png)
 # KindredArenas for V Rising
 KindredArenas is a server modification for VRising PvP servers.
 Best use is with PvP always on.

-Arenas = PvP always enabled in the specified area unless overlapping with an Elysium during PvP time.

-Elysiums = PvP always disabled in the specified area unless overlapping with an Arena not during PvP time.
+Does not effect sieging, only player vs player combat.
+Be careful not to put Elysiums in the way of sieges, as defenders will not be able to stop siegers.

+KindredArenas has two modes: Arenas mode and Elysiums mode.
+On initial server start, it will be in Arenas mode.

+Arena mode= The world: PvP protected.
+The arenas: PvP enabled.
+Elysiums mode= The world: PvP enabled.
+The elysiums: PvP protected.

+Which mode you are in is determined by PvPtime commands set with the .pvptime command.
+(NOT server settings) If PvPtime is active, it will be Elysiums mode.
+If PvPtime is off, it will be Arenas mode.

+If you are in Arena mode, you can set up arenas with the .arena commands.
+Elysiums will not work in this mode.
+If you are in Elysiums mode, you can set up elysiums with the .elysium commands.
+Arenas will not work in this mode.

 PvP time commands are available to set specific times for PvP to be enabled through protection.
-If PvP time is ongoing, all players are not PvP protected except in designated Elysiums.
+If PvP time is ongoing (Elysium mode), all players are not PvP protected except in designated Elysiums.
-If PvP time is off schedule, all players are PvP protected except in designated Arenas.
+If PvP time is off schedule (Arena mode), all players are PvP protected except in designated Arenas.

 Days must be abbreviated enough to differentiate from each other.
 (Su, M, Tu, W, Th, F, Sa) Each day must be specified, there is no M-F or Su-Sa.